apendley/magtag-iss-tracker/README.md

 3. Click on the project you just created
 4. Your API key can be found here.
 You'll need this later after installing the firmware onto your MagTag.

+Now what we have our API key, let's install CircuitPython and the firmware:
 1. Install CircuitPython 9 on your MagTag.
 As of this writing, the current version is 9.2.6.
 You can find 9CircuitPython installation instruction for the MagTag here](https://learn.adafruit.com/adafruit-magtag/circuitpython).
 2. Delete all files from your MagTag's CIRCUITPY drive.
 3. Download or clone this repo.